taboola/cassandra-unit/README.md

 Main features :
 ---------------
 - Start an embedded Cassandra.
-- Create structure (keyspace and Column family's) and load Data from an XmlDataSet.
+- Create structure (keyspace and Column family's) and load Data from an XML, JSON or YAML DataSet.

 Using/Compatibility :
 ---------------